BYLAWS

 BY-LAW CHANGES

 Section 1: Changes to the bylaw must be proposed at one meeting and voted on at the next meeting, after notice has been sent.
-A two-thirds (2/3) vote of those members present will be necessary for a bylaw change.
+A one half plus one vote of those members present will be necessary for a bylaw change.

 ARTICLE ELEVEN